Frequently Asked Questions About PCCN Certification

 For more information, refer to the Renewal by Synergy CERPs Brochure.

-Can I still maintain my PCCN credential if I move away from providing direct bedside care to acutely ill adult patients?
+Can I still maintain my PCCN credential if I move away from providing direct care to acutely ill adult patients?

 If you are no longer eligible for active PCCN status, you may apply for Inactive status, Alumnus status or Retired status.
 More information about these options can be found in the PCCN Renewal Handbook.
 Access the Alumnus and Retired status applications.